How is ESB Networks Enabling the Electrification of Transport?

 - actively supporting the development of governmental, national body and local authority standards, policies and various code of practice arising in this space

-- developing and implementing standards and design for EV charging
+- developing and implementing standards and design for EV recharging

-- developing forecasting tools that will support our decision making process for system reinforcement to accommodate additional EV charging points
+- developing forecasting tools that will support our decision making process for system reinforcement to accommodate additional EV recharging points

 ESB Networks has a central role in enabling the electrification of transport.
 The Government’s Climate Action Plan (CAP) calls for nearly 1 million Electric Vehicles (EVs) on Irish roads by 2030.